In Your Community » King » Construction Projects »

 Cottage Brook - Moorlands 115 kV transmission line

-- Construction is taking place in two phases.
-Phase 1 began in May 2012 and was completed in early November 2012
+- Construction took place in two phases.
+Phase 1 of the project began in May 2012 and was completed in early November 2012

 Puget Sound Energy’s existing 50-year-old 115 kilovolt transmission line between the Cottage Brook substation, 14401 188th Ave.
-NE in Woodinville, and the Moorlands substation, 8010 NE 185th St. in Kenmore, needs to be replaced.
-In addition to being old, the existing line is approaching capacity, putting it at risk of overloading in certain conditions.
-If the line overloads, more than 56,000 customers served by 12 local substations in Woodinville, north Kirkland, Bothell, Kenmore and unincorporated King County are at risk of an outage.
+NE in Woodinville, and the Moorlands substation, 8010 NE 185th St. in Kenmore, needed to be replaced.
+In addition to being old, the line was approaching capacity, putting it at risk of overloading in certain conditions.
+If the line were to overload, more than 56,000 customers served by 12 local substations in Woodinville, north Kirkland, Bothell, Kenmore and unincorporated King County were at risk of an outage.

-To solve these problems, increase the reliability of the electric system, and help meet customers’ current and future demand for electricity in the area, PSE plans to rebuild the existing 7.6 mile 115 kV transmission line by installing higher-capacity wire, replace many of the existing wood poles with new single wood poles, and add a new fiber-optic line.
-The fiber-optic line helps PSE monitor and coordinate our electric transmission system remotely through instantaneous communication and provides the ability to flip switches from a remote control room.
-Currently, PSE manages the existing transmission line through static data points, which require manual manipulation of switches to operate the system—a utility worker has to physically go out to the line to flip the switches.
+To solve these problems, increase the reliability of the electric system, and help meet customers’ current and future demand for electricity in the area, PSE rebuilt the existing 7.6 mile 115 kV transmission line by installing higher-capacity wire, replaced many of the existing wood poles with new single wood poles, and added a new fiber-optic line.
+The fiber-optic line will help PSE monitor and coordinate our electric transmission system remotely through instantaneous communication and provide the ability to flip switches from a remote control room.
+Previously, PSE managed the existing transmission line through static data points, which required manual manipulation of switches to operate the system—a utility worker had to physically go out to the line to flip the switches.